 0.3 – 0.2 = 0.1 / 2 = 0.05 m / s 2

-Which means it increases speed by 0.05 meters every second.
-You could say that acceleration measures the rate of change of velocity .
+This means it increases speed by 0.05 meters every second.
+You could say that acceleration measures the rate of change of velocity.
 Acceleration can be negative if the speed at the end of the period considered is less than the speed at the beginning, which is known as deceleration or negative acceleration.

 Acceleration, unlike velocity, does not imply the direction in which an object is moving, so it is not a vector quantity.
 If the object is moving at a constant speed, its acceleration is zero.